About

 Tax certificates are sold the year after the taxes were due.
 The certificates will be sold in a reverse auction where purchasers bid down the interest rate.
 Redemption of certificates may be handled through the county by paying the outstanding taxes, fees, and interest.

-The tax certificate foreclosure process is initiated by the tax certificate holder filing for a tax deed.
-The holder must wait 22 months before applying.
+To get to tax deed, a tax certificate has to undergo an administrative foreclosure.
+The process is initiated by the tax certificate holder filing an application for a tax deed.
+But first, the holder must wait 22 months before applying.
 The certificate holder must also pay certain application and processing fees.
 Most importantly, they must pay to redeem any other outstanding certificates on the property, even ones that were issued later than the certificate held by the applying holder.

 Contact us today for tax deed assistance.
-We are proud to serve our clients in Fort Lauderdale, FL, and surrounding areas.
+We are proud to serve our clients throughout the State of Florida.
+CALL NOW: (954)336-0599

 THE INFORMATION CONTAINED HEREIN IS PROVIDED FOR INFORMATIONAL PURPOSE ONLY.
 IT IS NOT INTENDED AND IS NOT TO BE INTERPRETED OR USED AS LEGAL ADVICE.
 EACH LEGAL PROBLEM IS UNIQUE; THEREFORE, CASE SPECIFIC LEGAL ANALYSIS BY A LICENSED ATTORNEY IS RECOMMENDED.